haxetink/tink_await/README.md

 You can also @await a `Future` which does not contain an `Outcome`, the result will simply be the value of the `Future`.

-Because all @async methods return a `Surprise` the usage when calling any of these outside of an @asyc function will look like this:
+Because all @async methods return a `Promise` the usage when calling any of these outside of an @asyc function will look like this:

 ```haxe
 function() {